Thursday, 4 February, 2016.

 Deep in her heart, Anna has no doubt – whatsoever – that it’s for the best.
 The very fairy best.

 They were over each other.
-Entirely.
+They lost faith?

 It’s not that…